ntustison/PaperANTsX/Text/intro.md

-rooted in advanced image registration techniques which have been at the forefront of the field due to seminal contributions that date back to the original elastic matching method of Bajcsy and co-investigators [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa] and continues to set the standard in the field.
+rooted in advanced image registration techniques which have been at the forefront of the field due to seminal contributions that date back to the original elastic matching method of Bajcsy and co-investigators [@Bajcsy:1982aa;@Bajcsy:1989aa;@Gee:2003aa].
 Various independent platforms have been used to evaluate ANTs tools since their early development.
-In a landmark paper [@Klein:2009aa], the authors reported an extensive evaluation using multiple neuroimaging datasets analyzed by fourteen different registration tools, including the Symmetric Normalization (SyN) algorithm [@Avants:2008aa] found in ANTs [@Avants:2011ab], and found that "ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."  \textcolor{blue}{Participation in other independent competitions} [@Murphy:2011aa;@Menze:2014aa]
+In a landmark paper [@Klein:2009aa], the authors reported an extensive evaluation using multiple neuroimaging datasets analyzed by fourteen different registration tools, including the Symmetric Normalization (SyN) algorithm [@Avants:2008aa], and found that "ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."
+\textcolor{blue}{Participation in other independent competitions}
-\textcolor{blue}{provided additional evidence of the utility of ANTs registration and other tools.
-Despite the extremely significant potential of deep learning for image registration algorithmic development}
-[@Tustison:2019ab], \textcolor{blue}{ANTs registration tools continue to find application in the various biomedical imaging research communities.}
+[@Murphy:2011aa;@Menze:2014aa] \textcolor{blue}{provided additional evidence of
+the utility of ANTs registration and other tools.
+Despite the extremely significant potential of deep learning for image registration algorithmic development} [@Tustison:2019ab], \textcolor{blue}{ANTs registration tools continue to find application in the various biomedical imaging research communities.}

 <!-- This superior performance was